 - • Research is necessary to understand the implications of new religious movements and to increase awareness of the effects of the global religious resurgence on the economic, political, social, and research dimensions of the world’s societies.

 - • The World Christianity Initiative is engaged in ongoing conversation and joint endeavors with institutions and centers in the United States and with emerging religious communities abroad.
 The WCI’s efforts are directed at assisting religious and academic organizations and churches in projects of partnership.
-The director is involved in new initiatives being undertaken in Africa and elsewhere on issues of religion and society, including the Religious Freedom and Society in Africa project at the MacMillan Center (http://religiousfreedom.yale.edu).
+The director is involved in new initiatives being undertaken in Africa and elsewhere on issues of religion and civil society, including the Religious Freedom and Society in Africa project at the MacMillan Center (http://religiousfreedom.yale.edu).

 - • The World Christianity Initiative is designed to be a platform of interaction among scholars and religious leaders, with a special focus on encouraging the participation of younger scholars in discussions on campuses and elsewhere.
 The WCI collaborates with international religious scholars and institutions to facilitate contact and conversation with North American-based scholars, researchers, and students.